jermware/jermware.github.io/projects/gjICE.md

 - Up to 3 lines of text, empty lines are ignored.
 - Basic markdown support.
 - Supports system dark and light modes.
-- Anonymous usage statistics from [CountAPI](https://countapi.xyz).
+- Anonymous usage data from [TelemetryDeck](https://telemetrydeck.com/).
 - Emergency Call icon from [flaticon.com](https://www.flaticon.com/free-icon/emergency-call_2158257).

 **gjICE** is free, there are no ads, and you can download it from the App Store using the link below.